taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

 A set of macro call examples can be found
 :ref:`here <sardana-devel-macro-call-examples>`.

-.. _sardana-macro-class-writting:
+.. _sardana-macro-class-writing:

-Writting a macro class
+Writing a macro class
 ----------------------

-This chapter describes an advanced alternative to writting macros as Python_ classes.
-If words like *inheritance*, *polimorphism* sound like a lawyer's horror movie then you probably should only read this if someone expert in sardana already told you that the task you intend to do cannot be accomplished by writting macro functions.
+This chapter describes an advanced alternative to writing macros as Python_ classes.
+If words like *inheritance*, *polimorphism* sound like a lawyer's horror movie then you probably should only read this if someone expert in sardana already told you that the task you intend to do cannot be accomplished by writing macro functions.

 The simplest macro class that you can write **MUST** obey the following rules: